 Cool Facts about Blue Footed Booby

-The blue tint of blue footed booby claws varies in its brightness.
+The blue tint of blue-footed booby claws varies in brightness.
 Boobies with bluer feet tend to have more success in locating a spouse than birds with dimmer blue feet.

-The blue footed booby constructs not their homes but lays its embryos on bare soil.
-The incubation birds waste while building their homes, and the eggs remain surrounded by a circular wall of excrement.
+The blue-footed booby constructs not its homes but lays its eggs on bare soil.
+The incubation period takes time to build their nests.
+Meanwhile, the eggs sit inside a round wall of waste.

 Size & Shape